aswinkgopan/Fortinet/FortiSASE-Administrator-4.md

 ### Connection

+`Configuration > Endpoints > Profile > Connection`

 In the endpoint profile, you can configure FortiClient to automatically connect to the FortiSASE SSL VPN when the user logs in to the endpoint, or give the user the ability to connect manually.
 You can also bypass the FortiSASE autoconnect on FortiClient based on the on-fabric rule set configured.
 If the endpoint is detected to be on-fabric based on the rule set, then FortiSASE can be bypassed for security inspection because an on-premises firewall like FortiGate protects the internet access.

 You can also configure split tunneling, where you can specify which traffic to exclude from the VPN tunnel and redirect to the endpoint physical interface bypassing FortiSASE.